Physical Exam for a Child with Congenital Heart Disease

 Your child's doctor will listen carefully to the front and back of your child's chest with a stethoscope.
 He or she will listen to the heart in several different areas of the chest for abnormal sounds, such as certain murmurs, clicks, and irregular beats.
 Heart sounds can also be heard in the back.
 The heart rate will also be counted.

 Abnormal sounds may be heard in the lungs when congenital or acquired heart disease is present.
-Fluid may accumulate in the lungs with some heart problems, and your child's doctor will hear crackles, congestion, or other moist or "wet" sounds.
-Both lungs should have sounds indicating good air flow through them.
+Fluid may build up in the lungs with some heart problems, and your child's doctor will hear crackles, congestion, or other moist or "wet" sounds.
+Both lungs should have sounds indicating good airflow through them.
 Breathing sounds that are not as clear or strong in one lung as in another will need further evaluation.
 The breathing rate also will be counted.
 Fluid in the lungs may cause a child to breathe more rapidly than normal.

-The arms and legs.
-Your child's doctor will feel your child's arms and legs to find pulses.
+Your child's doctor will feel your child's arms and legs to check pulses.
 Pulses can be found in each arm on the inside of the wrist, in the bend of the elbow, and on the inner surface of the upper arm.
 In the legs, pulses can be found on each side of the groin, behind the knee, on the top surface of the foot, and behind the inner ankle.
 Absent or overly strong pulses may indicate heart problems.

 Skin temperature is also helpful in evaluating heart disease.
 When the heart is not pumping effectively, it will not be able to pump enough blood to meet the body's demands.
-The body will restrict blood flow to nonessential areas, such as the extremities, in order to protect the brain, heart, and kidneys.
+The body will restrict blood flow to nonessential areas, such as the arms and legs, to protect the brain, heart, and kidneys.
 The skin may become abnormally pale and cool to touch in this situation.

 Examination of the nailbeds also reveals important information about the heart.
 Normally, the nails are a pink color.
 Blue or purple nails indicate insufficient amounts of oxygen in the bloodstream, or inadequate amounts of blood in the circulation.
 Pale nailbeds may indicate anemia (low numbers of red blood cells in the bloodstream).